-Bringing a new splash of colour to The Bath
+Bringing a splash of colour to The Bath at Bodnant

 The Bath is an oval, terracotta-tiled pool lying just below the Front Lawn of Bodnant Hall, tucked away behind high sheltering walls and hedges.
 It was created by Henry Pochin, who founded Bodnant Garden when he bought the hillside estate in 1874.